 Greenpeace revealed today the results of an undercover investigation showing how fossil fuel companies secretly pay academics from leading U.S. universities “to write research that sows doubt about climate science and promotes the companies’ commercial interests,” reported Lawrence Carter and Meave McClenaghan on EnergyDesk Greenpeace today.

-Reporters from Greenpeace UK posing as representative from coal and oil companies approached professors from Princeton and Penn State to author papers promoting the benefits of CO2 and the use of coal in developing countries.
+Reporters from Greenpeace UK posing as representatives from coal and oil companies approached professors from Princeton and Penn State to author papers promoting the benefits of CO2 and the use of coal in developing countries.
 The professors told the reporters they’d write the papers with no need to disclose the source of the funding.

 This new revelation fits “squarely within the pattern” prompting the New York attorney general to launch an investigation stemming from recent reports from InsideClimate that “Exxon knew” for decades from their own internal research of the consequences of continued burning of fossil fuels on the climate.